smgroves/smgroves.github.io-legacy/_posts/projects/2021-02-23-booleabayes3.md

 What would make this problem easier?

 Maybe we could use our knowledge of who's friends with who (and who's enemies with who) to make an educated guess about what influences each person's decisions.
 For example, if we know that Carrie is good friends with Daniel, we might assume that Carrie will base her decision on whether or not Daniel decides to go (this is, in fact, her rule).
 This is called "prior knowledge," or often in biology, "expert knowledge."
+Expert knowledge is often how we come up with the connections in a transcription factor network.

 Gene regulatory networks (or transcription factor networks) can be made for an abundance of biological systems, including cancer.
 I focus on Small Cell Lung Cancer, which is an extremely deadly form of lung cancer.
 While SCLC patients make up only 15% of lung cancer patients, the five-year survival rate is around 6% (compared to ~25% for other types of lung cancer).